 The tennis balls that last the longest is without a doubt pressureless balls.
-They will have the longest life time with your ball machine, but there are some major issues that I have experienced with using pressureless ball that makes them not worth using.
+They will have the longest lifetime with your ball machine, but there are some major issues that I have experienced with using a pressureless ball that make them not worth using.

 If you practice with pressureless balls for a while and then go back to pressurized tennis balls, it won’t feel anything near similar.
 When I practiced with pressureless balls, It felt like it didn’t help me improve my game at all.

-All the options that I mentioned above plays quite similar and lasts the same amount of time, so whatever ball you are choosing make sure to buy in bunches.
+All the options that I mentioned above play quite similar and last the same amount of time, so whatever ball you are choosing make sure to buy in bunches.
 It gets much cheaper when buying balls in bunches.
 All the links below will redirect you to Amazon, where the balls are listed in 14-24 cans for pretty good prices.

 Here is the full list of the best tennis balls for ball machines